Soccer-Scotland's Gilmour joins Norwich on season-long loan | Sports-Games

 Scotland midfielder Billy Gilmour has joined Norwich City on a season-long loan from Chelsea, the newly-promoted Premier League club said on Friday.

-Gilmour played 11 games for Chelsea last season as they finished fourth and won the Champions League.
-The 20-year-old recently featured for Scotland at Euro 2020, where they were knocked out in the group stage.
+Gilmour played 11 games in all competitions for Chelsea last season as they finished fourth in the league and won the Champions League by beating Manchester City in the final.
+The 20-year-old recently featured for Scotland at Euro 2020, playing a big role in their goalless draw with England in the second Group D match before missing their 3-1 defeat by Croatia due to a positive COVID-19 test.

+Scotland finished bottom of their group on one point and was knocked out of the competition.
+"I'm very excited to be here," Gilmour, who has three Scotland caps, said in a Norwich City statement https://www.canaries.co.uk/News/2021/july/norwich-city-sign-chelsea-midfielder-billy-gilmour-on-loan.

+"I can't wait for the season ahead.
+I've been looking forward to coming here, playing as much as possible and helping Norwich City compete in the Premier League."
+Norwich won the second-tier Championship last season to earn a promotion to the Premier League.
+They begin their league season at home to Liverpool on Aug.
+14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)